 Bring as much beachwear as you can carry: twin with Australian designer Rye, with kaftans and cover-ups from Evarae.

-There are no TVs on Coral Caye, so prepare to sleep to the sound of waves washing against the shore.
+There are no TVs on Coral Caye, so prepare to sleep to the sound of waves.

 Pets are welcome and dog food is provided.
 Better still, on this private island, you won’t have to worry about them running off (unless they’re really good swimmers).
 There’s even a resident hound named Goldy.
 See more pet-friendly hotels in Placencia.

 Family groups are warmly welcomed at this laid-back Belizean retreat, with children’s games, an outdoor playground and abundant marine life to occupy would-be Attenboroughs.

 You’ve got two options: dine in the Great House with views of the sea, or aim for the beachside palapa next to the shore.
 A tough call…